Moisés Naím: Journalism career

-During his tenure, he spearheaded the change in format by introducing photography and art, increased the frequency of publication, launched editions in other languages, and the website ForeignPolicy.com.

-In 2008, Naím successfully completed the sale of the magazine to the Washington Post group, though he remained editor-in-chief until 2010.

 Published books

 Naím is the author or editor of more than fifteen books on topics related to geopolitics, international economics, and economic development.

-Naim's newest book "The Revenge of Power: How Autocrats Are Reinventing Politics for the 21st Century" was published in February 2022.
+Naím's newest book "The Revenge of Power: How Autocrats Are Reinventing Politics for the 21st Century" was published in February 2022.

-Naím's book Dos Espías en Caracas ("Two Spies in Caracas") was released in Spanish in late 2018 and in English in the summer of 2021.
+Naím's book Dos Espías en Caracas ("Two Spies in Caracas") was published in Spanish in late 2018 and in English in the summer of 2021.
 It is a novel of espionage intertwined with a love story.